 Restore Damaged teeth

 When teeth are damaged by decay, disease, or trauma a dental crown may be used to restore them.
-Unlike the use of a denture, crowns and bridges are cemented in place and are not removable.
+Unlike the use of a partials and dentures, crowns and bridges are cemented in place and are not removable.

 A crown can be used to make a tooth look better or it can be used to protect a damaged tooth.
 When a crown is made we match the color to the surrounding teeth.
 We use a local dental lab to create our porcelain crowns.